General Glossary

 Dysentery with bloody stools.

-- Blowing Smoke up Your Rear Endsearch for term
+Blowing Smoke up Your Rear End

 Meaning that you are being inflated by insincere flattery; in 18th century England drowning victims were resuscitated by getting tobacco smoke bellow enemas which included the stimulant nicotine.